vinsan/pcpc/README.md

 ##### Prepare your submition

-Each solution folder must contains at minimum the C sources and a Readme file (in Markdown format) describing all benchmarks (expressed in terms of strong and weak scalability) of the application.
-Solutions without the Readme file and that cannot easily compile using mpicc will be not considered.
+Each solution folder must contain the C sources and a Readme file (in Markdown format) describing all benchmarks (expressed in terms of strong and weak scalability) of the application.
+Solutions without the Readme file or that cannot easily compile using mpicc will be not considered.

 In your home project directory archives your project:
 ```